TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/34 - Nahum/Nahum 2/Nahum 2.3.md

 ---

-The shield of his mighty men is made red, the valiant men are in scarlet: the chariots flash with steel in the day of his preparation, and the cypress [spears] are brandished.
+The shield of his mighty men is made red.
+The valiant men are in scarlet.
+The chariots flash with steel in the day of his preparation, and the pine spears are brandished.